svidovich/lad/README.md

 # lad

 Linux allocated devices parsing library for python.

+Use:

+`from lad import convert`

+`major_minor = convert('sda5)`

+That's all.

+## Why this implementation is good

+It only loads what it needs to when it needs to.
+It does so quickly.

-Why doesn't this exist already?
+## Why this implementation is bad

-EDIT: Remembering how long this spec is, I can see _exactly_ why it wasn't created already.
-God, this is going to suck.
-Someone better buy me a beer when this is done.
+I need help.
+There are a lot of LADs.